 Contractions can begin hours or even days before a baby is born.
 Timing contractions can help determine when it's time to leave for the hospital.
 In most cases, women should go to the hospital when contractions are about four minutes apart and lasting from 60 to 90 seconds each.
 Be sure to go to the birthing center at the hospital if the amniotic fluid sac bursts (water “breaking”) since antibiotics may need to be administered to prevent infection prior to delivery.

 Often, there is no way to tell if a C-section will be needed until labor has begun.
 C-sections are typically performed when the labor and delivery process are proving to be too strenuous for either the baby or the mother, when the baby is very large or when other conditions occur that make vaginal delivery unsuitable.

 Dr. Fernandez or Dr. Siggins will deliver your baby unless there is a different doctor on call that day.
-The hospital is covered by a group of board certified physicians, known as the laborist group.
+The hospital is covered by a group of board-certified/board-eligible physicians, known as the laborist group.
 The physician on call for the day will be available in the hospital when it is time for you to deliver your baby.